SmileJet Vietnam

 Thailand fits patients who: are pairing dental treatment with a Thailand holiday they were already taking; have an existing preference for Bangkok or Phuket clinics; value visa-free entry to all major cities (not just one SEZ); place high weight on tourism infrastructure polish; or have specific clinic referrals from prior personal experience.

 For first-time Asian dental tourism patients with no prior preference, my honest recommendation is Vietnam.
-The combination of pricing, curation, and country-wide guarantee makes the friction lower for someone unfamiliar with the region.
+The combination of pricing, curation, and country-wide treatment coordination support makes the friction lower for someone unfamiliar with the region.
 For repeat patients with a Thai connection, Thailand is the path of least resistance.

 The structured comparison